 Small class sizes help, as does a first-name relationship between teachers and students where respect for each other and the learning environment allow students to be impassioned learners who are given space to take their opinions and their thoughts seriously.
 There is no back row, and we like it that way.

 Students have the opportunity to earn two diplomas – the Verde Valley School diploma and the IB diploma, granted by the International Baccalaureate Organization.
 Freshmen and sophomores follow our Underclassmen Collaboration curriculum and juniors and seniors study the IB curriculum.
-All students enroll in one course from each of the following groups:
+All students enroll in one course.

 Studies in Language and Literature